 YA Author of The Secrets Trilogy!
 Book 1: THE HAUNTING OF SECRETS / Book 2: UNHINGED / Book 3: UNLEASHED

-Sharing the experience of living a thousand lives
+Sharing the experience of living a thousand lives and creating new ones

 Adventures in photographic illustration and writing.